felamaslen/budget/README.md

 ### Maintenance:

+- Run `npm run install_db` to drop all data and create clean tables in the database

+- Run `npm run scrape_funds` to scrape and cache current fund prices

-- To scrape fund values: run script (TODO)
+- Run `npm run scrape_holdings` to scrape and cache current fund holdings

 ### Development: